ANSWERS TO YOUR QUESTIONS

 - Provider data

 - Results for the Statewide Common Measure Set

 - Historical claims data since 2014

 What are claims and who provides the WA-APCD health claims data?

 Claims data reflect the services and charges that health care providers report to payers (health insurers and administrators) to be reimbursed for services performed.
 Payers from across the state send health care claims data to the WA-APCD.
 The WA-APCD includes claims data from Medicaid, Medicare, the Public Employees Benefits Board and the Washington State Department of Labor and Industries as well as Washington’s commercial payers.
 Self-funded plans may submit data voluntarily.

 What is the Statewide Common Measure Set and how is it related to quality of health care?

 The Statewide Common Measure Set is a collection of performance measures used to assess and track important elements of health (e.g., access, prevention, acute care and chronic care) and how well the health care system is performing in Washington.

 Who is developing and managing the WA-APCD for Washington?

-The WA-APCD is administered by the Washington Office of Financial Management through its lead organization, the Center for Health Systems Effectiveness.
+The WA-APCD is administered by the Washington Health Care Authority through its lead organization, the Health Care Authority.
 Data services are provided by Onpoint Health Data and web services by Forum One.
 Onpoint Health Data first developed a multi-payer claims database in Maine in 1995 and its APCD solution in 2002.
 The organization has since implemented half of the nation’s statewide APCD solutions.
 Forum One is a full-service digital agency working with mission-driven organizations to communicate their data through technology and design.

 How is WA-APCD data protected?